ieeeupsb/workshop-linux/main.md

 ---

+class: center, middle, inverse

+# Linux Filesystem

+---

 # Linux filesystem

-**Windows assigns a letter to a each physical disk drive**, e.g. `C:\`.
+**Windows assigns a letter to each physical disk drive**, e.g. `C:\`.
 Each drive contains its own directory structure for accessing files stored on it.

 **Linux does not use driver letters** in pathnames.